Film2549/Prometh-Project-LandWorm/README.md

 #### There’s also a video (no longer than 10 minutes) on my YouTube channel.
 You can check it out here: [Presentation Video](https://youtu.be/enNOoQWkPqA?si=_Xdv-qio8XnlZZ9n)

 ## NOTE :  This project is intended for learning and reference purposes only.
-Feel free to explore and get inspired, but PLEASE NOT COPY the whole project as-is😡😡👹.
+Feel free to explore and get inspired, but PLEASE DO NOT COPY the whole project as-is😡😡👹.

 Lastly, I want to say thank you to all my friends and teachers who helped and supported me.
 Thanks to them, I was able to finish this course and complete the project.